Department of Applied Technology

 ATMAE accreditation ensures that the university has met a series of national standards to provide industry with highly competent employees and assures the graduate of an ATMAE-accredited program that they are receiving a marketable degree through relevant curricula.
 Clarion University's Industrial Technology program's accreditation followed a rigorous and comprehensive evaluation process, which included a three-day on site visit by an ATMAE team of external reviewers in April, 2009.

-Associate of Applied Science in Industrial Technology Program Goals:
+The vision of the Associate of Applied Science in Industrial Technology degree:

 The following curriculum is to be completed by all Associate of Applied Science degree seeking majors and is the foundation for all Technical Concentrations within the Industrial Technology Program.